Business owners and property managers are legally responsible to ensure safety in public spaces.

 - Did the personal injury result from a natural or artificial condition of the property?

 - What was the status of the injured person on the property –a customer, an invited guest, a trespasser or solicitor?

 - If the injury resulted from a known danger, did the property owner provide sufficient warnings in visible locations?

-It is a Business Owners Responsibility to Take All Steps to Keep You Safe
+It is a Business Owners Responsibility to Take Reasonable Steps to Keep You Safe

 The relationship of the victim to the responsible party is often important; whether you were a customer or guest may impact the level of responsibility the premises owner bears for your injuries.
 However, it’s important to note that in some cases, even if you were not invited onto the property, you may have a right to seek compensation.
 This is particularly true of situations in which the premises owner was aware of a potentially hazardous condition and failed to post any signs warning of the danger.